-Once you have come up with a solid set of concepts, it’s time to share them with the client.
-If you have a mood board, consider showing it to the client as well so they can better understand your inspirations and research.
-At this stage, it’s important to work closely with the client to obtain their feedback.
+Once you have a solid set of concepts, send them to the client for feedback.
+If you have a mood board or mind map, consider showing them to the client as well so they can better understand your thought process.

-Letting the client see the sketches allows you to know whether or not your concepts are aligned with their objectives.
 Remember, graphic design is often subjective.
 A concept can be perfect in your eyes, but the client might think otherwise.
-Since you’re working with sketches, making changes based on the client’s feedback should be easy.
-From the discussions with the client, you can narrow down the concepts until both parties agree on one to move forward with.
+Since you are working with sketches, it should be easy to make changes based on your input and the client’s feedback.
+From there, you can narrow down the concepts until both parties agree on one to move forward with.

-Your job becomes much easier after the concept is finalized; you just have to put your skills to use and execute the design in the graphics program of your choice.
+Your job becomes easier after the concept is finalized.
+Now it’s just a matter of putting your skills to use and executing the design.

-At the same time, consider coming up with several variations of the concept.
-It can be as simple as changing color palettes and typographic pairings, or something more complex like creating a 3D effect.
-Having variations helps the client visualize the concept in different ways, so they can decide which visual style works best to meet their objectives.
+If possible, try to come up with a few variations of the concept.
+It can be as simple as different color palettes or something more complex like creating a 3D effect.
+From there, the client can decide on which one best meets their objectives.

-Unfortunately, there are some clients who will request for the concept to be changed completely, even though you have performed extensive research and came up with concepts that align well with the client’s objectives.
-In such cases, don’t be afraid to defend your decisions, — or even cancel the project if the client becomes too much to handle.
+Unfortunately, there may be instances when the client decides to go in a completely different direction, even though you have already performed extensive research and came up with concepts that align well with the client’s objectives at that time.
+In such cases, don’t be afraid to defend your decisions — or even cancel the project if the client becomes too much to handle.

 PUTTING THE DESIGN INTO PRODUCTION

-Once the client approves the design, you can then produce the design in different file formats.
-Before that, you should have agreed on the deliverables with the client.
+Once the final design is approved, you can send the files in the agreed formats to the client.
 Most of them will ask for the working files (usually in AI or PSD formats) so they can edit the design if required.
-In addition, if the design is meant for print, you have to make sure the files are in CMYK (a color model used in printing) and that bleed guidelines are set up properly.
+If the design is meant for print, make sure the deliverables are in CMYK (a color model used in printing) and that bleed guidelines are set up properly.

 PROVIDING FOLLOW UP AND SUPPORT